Oxprenolol

 Oxprenolol, sold under the brand name Trasicor among others, is a non-selective beta blocker with some intrinsic sympathomimetic activity.
-It is used for the treatment of angina pectoris, abnormal heart rhythms, and high blood pressure.
+It was used for the treatment of angina pectoris, abnormal heart rhythms, and high blood pressure.

 Medical uses

-Oxprenolol is used in the treatment of angina pectoris, abnormal heart rhythms, and high blood pressure.
+Oxprenolol has been used in the treatment of angina pectoris, abnormal heart rhythms, and high blood pressure.

 It has been used to treat anxiety as well.

 Contraindications

 Oxprenolol is a potent beta blocker and should not be administered to asthmatics under any circumstances due to their low beta levels as a result of depletion due to other asthma medication, and because it can cause irreversible, often fatal, airway failure and inflammation.

 Pharmacology

 Pharmacodynamics

 Oxprenolol is a beta blocker.
 In addition, it has been found to act as an antagonist of the serotonin 5-HT_{1A} and 5-HT_{1B} receptors with respective K_{i} values of 94.2 nM and 642 nM in rat brain tissue.